Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of total required fixtures.
+One urinal equals one fixture in the total count, up to one-third of required units.

 Large-Crew Step